paypal-examples/paypal-sdk-server-side-integration/docs/update-from-client-side-helpers-to-server-side.md

 3. Create API endpoints to wrap the PayPal APIs.
 These API endpoints should include error handling.
   * for errors, include the response body in the API's error response to provide helpful information about the error.
 For example, when capturing an order, an 'INSTRUMENT_DECLINED' error might be returned in the response body.
   * for errors, include the HTTP status code in the API's error response to provide value for troubleshooting purposes.
 For example, 4xx errors might indicate bad user input, while 5xx errors might indicate internal failures.

+# Frequently Asked Questions:

+- What is server-side code?

+  Server-side code runs securely on a web server and is typically used to communicate with APIs and Databases.
+Here's a list of common server-side languages used to make websites: Node.js, PHP, ASP.NET, Ruby, Java.

+- What should I do if I do not have the ability to run server-side code?

+  We recommend using one of PayPal's partners to host your website like Wix, GoDaddy, Shopify, and Big Commerce.